nikita6187/TransportPlanningDataset/README.md

 <img src="https://raw.githubusercontent.com/nikita68/TransportPlanningDataset/main/1_classification_simple/q1_output_example_11_prediction.PNG" alt="drawing" width="650"/>

-_Example of prediction of a cities congestion level, using only socioeconomic and network information as input_
+_Example of prediction of a city's congestion level, using only socioeconomic and network information as input_

 ## State of the Art